 - If direction="any", the null hypothesis is that the true log-fold change is either -lfc or lfc with equal probability.
-A two-sided p-value is computed against this composite null. - If direction="up", the null hypothesis is that the true log-fold change is lfc, and a one-sided p-value is computed.
+A two-sided p-value is computed against this composite null. - If direction="up", the null hypothesis is that the true log-fold change is 1fc, and a one-sided p-value is computed. - If direction="down", the null hypothesis is that the true log-fold change is -lfc, and a one-sided p-value is computed.